Kadayak/EHR_PROTOTYPE/README.md

 If problems arise, or if setting up is difficult or unclear, let Kristófer know or add to this readme file.

+## Testing:

+For testing, we use _jest_, a testing package for javascript.
+As we are testing http endpoints, we decide to test with _supertest_, which allows us to call the endpoints for the tests.

+The tests are inside the _/test_ folder.
+To run them, make sure that the server is up (either with `npm run dev` or `npm start`), then in another terminal, call `npm test`.
+This will run all the test files in the _/test_ folder with jest.

 ## Tutorials used:

 #### [Using typescript with Express](https://youtu.be/qy8PxD3alWw)